ibm-cloud-docs/solution-tutorials/image-classification-code-engine.md

    {:pre}

 ## Test the application
-{: #image-classification-code-engine-test_the_app}
+{: #text-analysis-code-engine-test_the_app}
 {: step}

-Now that you have the backend application connected to the frontend application and provided all the required credentials, let's test it by uploading images for image classification.
-To test, you will create a job configuration and use the job configuration to run a job to classify images using {{site.data.keyword.visualrecognitionshort}} service.
+Now that you have the backend application connected to the frontend application and provided all the required credentials, let's test it by uploading files for text analysis.
+To test, you will create a job configuration and use the job configuration to run a job to analyze text using {{site.data.keyword.nlushort}} service.

 Jobs in {{site.data.keyword.codeengineshort}} are meant to run to completion as batch or standalone executables.
 They are not intended to provide lasting endpoints to access like a {{site.data.keyword.codeengineshort}} application does.

 ### Create a job configuration
-{: #image-classification-code-engine-11}
+{: #text-analysis-code-engine-11}

 Jobs, unlike applications which react to incoming HTTP requests, are meant to be used for running container images that contain an executable designed to run one time and then exit.
 When you create a `job`, you can specify workload configuration information that is used each time the job is run.
 You can create a job from the console or with the CLI.

-This job will read images from {{site.data.keyword.cos_full_notm}}, and then classify them using the {{site.data.keyword.visualrecognitionshort}} Service.
+This job will read text files from {{site.data.keyword.cos_full_notm}}, and then analyze them using the {{site.data.keyword.nlushort}} Service.
 It will need to have access to service credentials for both services.

 1. On a terminal, run the following command to create a job configuration,
    ```sh